wildmaster84/Xenia-WebServices/README.md

 Titles can also provide 'port mappings', wherin you can reroute game ports for title servers or player communication.
 We recommend using ports 3600X for players and 3601X for title servers.

-Finally, titles must provide leaderboard configuration to push statistics to the API.
+Titles must provide leaderboard configuration to push statistics to the API.
 This is more complicated and takes trial and error.
 I'd recommend selfhosting the API to debug this.

+Finally, you can also throw any title-specific netplay related patches in the `patches` folder!